krasenslavov/formajs/README.md

 ### [Customize your form](https://formajs.com/index.html#style)

-There are several different approaches when it comes to customizing and styling your forms.
+There are few different approaches when it comes to customizing and styling your forms.

-You can either use the pre-built stylesheets that come inside the `/dist/css` folder, or build your own CSS from scratch (Note: need to take into consideration some JS defined CSS classes; take a look at `/dist/css/forma-boilerplate.css` ).
+You can either use the pre-built stylesheets that come inside the `/dist/css` folder, or build your own CSS from scratch.

+**Note: need to take into consideration some JS defined CSS classes; take a look at `/dist/css/forma-boilerplate.css`**

 If you decide you want to use the pre-built stylesheets the simplest way to customize your form look and feel is to update the `:root` values.
 See the example below.